DawidKK/mentingo/apps/dropout-predictor/README.md

 # Mentingo: AI-Powered Dropout Prediction for LMS

-## 1. Project Overview
+## 1. Project Overview 🚀

 Mentingo is a modern Learning Management System enhanced with **Machine Learning** to proactively predict student dropout risk.

 At the core of this hackathon solution is a **Logistic Regression** model that analyzes student learning behavior and estimates the probability of dropout in real time.
 The platform combines:

-- behavior tracking signals from the learning journey,
+- behavior tracking signals from the learning journey 📈,
-- explainable risk scoring,
+- explainable risk scoring 🧠,
-- actionable analytics for admins.
+- actionable analytics for admins 🎯.

 This creates an **AI-driven retention cockpit** that helps teams move from reactive reporting to predictive intervention.

-## 2. Problem We Solve
+## 2. Problem We Solve ⚠️

 - Online education platforms often detect disengagement too late.
 - By the time teams react, many learners have already dropped off.